InvestedBrick/Brick-Lang/README.md

-**Brick Lang** is a compiled programming language that aims to one day be self-compiled.
+**Brick Lang** is a compiled programming language inspired by the C programming language that tries to minimize the use of brackets.
 Initial idea and code inspiration from Pixeled on YouTube ([GitHub](https://github.com/orosmatthew/hydrogen-cpp)).

 *Prerequisites:*
 - You need `masm32` installed on your computer under `C:\masm32`.